shafayat1004/Draw-IO-MCP-CSharp-Server/ideas-to-draw-from-not-blindly-follow/Prototype-details.md

 I’ll also generate the full project structure, Dockerfile, and helper scripts so you can run and develop in Cursor or VS Code.
 I’ll update you once it’s ready.

-# MCP Draw.io Diagram Server Prototype
+# MCP drawio Diagram Server Prototype

-This answer presents a **Model Context Protocol (MCP)** server implementation for draw.io (diagrams.net) diagrams.
+This answer presents a **Model Context Protocol (MCP)** server implementation for drawio (diagrams.net) diagrams.
 The server is self-contained in a Docker container and allows an AI agent (via IDE plugins or codegen tools) to **read, generate, and edit** `.drawio` diagram files.
-It uses Python (FastAPI) for the web server, and the draw.io Desktop CLI for diagram processing.
-The solution parses `.drawio` files (which are basically XML, often stored as a deflated base64 string ([Extracting the XML from mxfiles - draw.io](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed))) into a JSON structure suitable for LLM consumption, and provides HTTP endpoints (resources and tools) following MCP concepts ([Introduction - Model Context Protocol](https://modelcontextprotocol.io/introduction#:~:text=MCP%20is%20an%20open%20protocol,different%20data%20sources%20and%20tools)).
+It uses Python (FastAPI) for the web server, and the drawio Desktop CLI for diagram processing.
+The solution parses `.drawio` files (which are basically XML, often stored as a deflated base64 string ([Extracting the XML from mxfiles - drawio](https://drawio-app.com/blog/extracting-the-xml-from-mxfiles/#:~:text=The%20default%20format%20for%20saving,how%20the%20diagram%20is%20constructed))) into a JSON structure suitable for LLM consumption, and provides HTTP endpoints (resources and tools) following MCP concepts ([Introduction - Model Context Protocol](https://modelcontextprotocol.io/introduction#:~:text=MCP%20is%20an%20open%20protocol,different%20data%20sources%20and%20tools)).

 ## Directory Structure

-Below is the project structure for the MCP draw.io server.
+Below is the project structure for the MCP drawio server.
 All code and config files are included for building and running the server locally or in Docker:

 ```plaintext
 ├── Dockerfile